Quick Summary

 At the Rakhigarhi archaeological site, researchers discovered a jewellery-making factory, for instance.
 This shows that the people wore complex gold jewellery in their daily lives, and they also used metal and terracotta decorations in their houses.

-The Indus Valley Civilization (3300-1300 BCE) astounded archaeologists with their remarkably advanced urban planning.
+The Indus Valley Civilization (3300-1300 BCE) astounded archaeologists with their remarkably advanced urban and town planning of Indus Valley civilization.
 Here’s a glimpse into their sophisticated approach:

 The town planning of Indus Valley Civilization is an important topic in the UPSC IAS exam.
 This topic covers the prominent part of the art & culture subject in the General Studies Paper-1 syllabus.
 It also covers a significant part of the UPSC Prelims Syllabus – General Studies Paper-1.